Alabama's mandatory liability insurance law becomes effective January 1, 2013.

 Section 32-7A-4, Code of Alabama, 1975.

 This requirement affects automobiles, pickups, trucks, motorcycles, motor homes, and other self-propelled vehicles.
-(Registrants must "affirm" that they are in compliance with the MLI requirements when applying for new registration or renewals).
+(Registrants must provide proof that they are in compliance with the MLI requirements when applying for new registration or renewals).

 The Alabama Department of Revenue may, at random, contact you to verify compliance with the Mandatory Liability Insurance law (Section 32-7A-4 CODE OF ALABAMA).
 If contacted, you will be asked to complete a survey showing proof of insurance coverage.
 Failure to provide proof of coverage may result in suspension of your license plate.
 If you have questions about a Mandatory Liability Insurance survey that you have received, you may contact the Calhoun County Commissioner of License office at 256-241-2900 or the Mandatory Liability Insurance Department, Alabama Department of Revenue, at 334-242-3000.

 Heavy Trucks and Motor Homes

 All trucks, including pickup trucks and motor homes, are registered based on combined gross weight.
 Thus, in registering a truck the owner should declare the gross weight of the vehicle on the tag/tax receipt based on:

 - The weight of the truck with maximum load, including full tank of fuel, the weight of passengers, tools, etc., plus